microsoft/FeatureManagement-Dotnet/README.md

         .WithTargeting<HttpContextTargetingContextAccessor>();
 ```

 The targeting context accessor and `TargetingFilter` are registered by calling `WithTargeting<T>` on the `IFeatureManagementBuilder`.
-The targeting filters and `TargetingFilter` will be registered as the same type as the feature manager.
+The targeting context accessor and targeting filter will be registered as the same type as the feature manager.

 #### ITargetingContextAccessor